-- The DSA has been published in the Official Journal as of 27 October 2022 and came into force on 16 November 2022.
-The DSA will be directly applicable across the EU and will apply from 17 February 2024. - The DMA applies from 2 May 2023.
+- The DSA became directly applicable across the EU from 17 February 2024. - The DMA has been applicable as of 2 May 2023.

 Introduction to Big Data

 Big Data

 - The term "big data" commonly encompasses the growing technological ability to collect process and extract new and predictive knowledge from great volume, velocity, and variety of data.
 The concept of big data therefore covers both the data themselves and the data analytics. - The sources of the data are of various types, and include people and their personal data, machines or sensors, climate information, satellite imagery etc. A great deal of such data, however, is personal data which ranges from anything from a name, photo, e-mail address, GPS data, social media posts etc.